 When should you use Open Captions?

-- You don’t want to depend on the technical abilities of your audiences to display the captions.
+You don’t want to depend on the technical abilities of your audience to display the captions.

 Benefits of using Open Captions

 Open captions are extremely easy to use, as the viewers do not have to enable them.
 They are visible by default.